Third woman accuses ‘Sex and the City’ actor Chris Noth of sexual assault - NewsBreak

 Third woman accuses ‘Sex and the City’ actor Chris Noth of sexual assault

-( NEXSTAR ) – A third woman has come forward with accusations of sexual assault against “Sex and the City” actor Chris Noth.
+(NEXSTAR) – A third woman has come forward with accusations of sexual assault against “Sex and the City” actor Chris Noth.‘Sex and the City’ reboot confirmed at HBO Max

 The woman, who spoke anonymously with the Daily Beast , was identified by the pseudonym “Ava.”
 Ava told the outlet she had met Noth while working as a hostess and singer at a New York City restaurant in 2010, when she was 18 years old.
 Her job, she said, was to stand outside the restaurant and lure customers inside before giving performances.